 Does Emgality cause weight gain or weight loss?

 A change in weight was not a side effect of Emgality in clinical trials.
-The drug is not known to cause weight loss or weight gain.
+The drug is not known to cause weight gain or weight loss.

-Many other medications that are used for migraine prevention are associated with weight changes.
+Many other medications that help prevent migraine episodes have associations with weight changes.
 For example, weight loss has been reported with topiramate (Topamax, Trokendi XR) and Qulipta.
-Weight gain has been reported with medications such as propranolol (Inderal LA, Inderal XL) and amitriptyline.
+Weight gain has been reported with divalproex sodium (Depakote, Depakote ER) and amitriptyline.

 If you’re concerned about weight gain or weight loss, talk with your doctor.